 Our goal is to have an entire product mix cut from natural bio-degradable fibres or recycled synthetics.

-Design shouldn't be underestimated in its contribution to sustainability improvements.
-We have purposefully designed high-quality, long lasting, versatile staples.
-Our kit is intended to be simple and timeless, so it doesn't go out of fashion.
-Moreover, it's quality and versatility means you can use less clothing for more uses, and for longer.
+We have purposefully designed high-quality, versatile staples intended to be simple and timeless.
+This means we will keep rolling stock, rather than wasting it.
+This also means you can use less clothing for more uses, and for longer.

 Packaging & logistics

 Being a startup, logistics is one of the higher hanging fruits.
 As we scale, our situation will change with how we store and distribute goods.
 Our goal is to use eco-friendly freight options and minimise air freight where possible.

 Educating best practice and facilitating opportunities for our community.

 Beyond supplying the goods as above, there is a lot we can do in levelling up everyone's awareness, helping you get the most out out of your kit, and what to do with it once your done.

 Let's be honest, most of us need all the help we can get.